 The data collected by the German Mobility Panel are processed annually and provide valuable information on personal mobility and car usage.
 Important mobility key values are the number of trips made, travel distances and time spent travelling.

-The development of the average number of trips per person and day since 1994 is shown in the figure below.
+The trips made refers to the average number of all trips per person and day.

 The travel distance refers to the average length of all the trips per person and day.